PcloD/flat-mesh-data-benchmark/README.md

 In order to help guide mesh storage format decisions, this repository performs a simple benchmark of the venerable [angle-normals](https://www.npmjs.com/package/angle-normals) module using array-of-arrays storage as well as using flat typed arrays.

 My hypothesis is that flat typed arrays not only facilitate interop with WebGL, but are actually significantly faster.
-When challenged though, I realized my evidence was anecdotal at best.
+When challenged though, I realized my evidence was anecdotal and hand-wavy at best.

 ## Setup